Echo-Lian/Analyse-car-review-with-LLM/README.md

-The solution should receive textual prompts and use a variety of pre-trained Hugging Face LLMs to respond to a series of tasks, e.g. classifying the sentiment in a car’s text review, answering a customer question, summarizing or translating text, etc.
+This project aims to practice with textual prompts and use a variety of pre-trained Hugging Face LLMs to respond to a series of tasks, e.g. classifying the sentiment in a car’s text review, answering a customer question, summarizing or translating text, etc.